ivanst101/thinkboard/README.md

 # ThinkBoard 🧠

-A responsive full‑stack application for recording your thoughts, built with React and Tailwind CSS.
+A responsive full‑stack application for recording your thoughts, built with React, Express, and Tailwind CSS.

 ---